-If the infestation is really bad, the plant may appear water stressed with leaves yellowing, drooping, and even falling off.
+If the infestation is really bad, the plant may appear water-stressed with leaves yellowing, drooping, and even falling off.
 The bugs themselves are most visible in their late life scale stage, when they settle in on a single spot on the plant and grow a hard protective shell (a scale) over their backs.
-The larger female scales are about 2 mm long, brown, and shaped like an oyster shell.
-The scale insects may also appear like clusters of rice of plant leaves.
+The larger female scales are about 2 millimeters long, brown, and shaped like an oyster shell.
+The scale insects may also appear like clusters of rice on plant leaves.

 Controlling Euonymus Scale Bugs

 Euonymus scale treatment is a game of timing.
-A population of scale on euonymus shrubs can go through to 2 to 3 generations in a single summer.
-The best time for euonymus scale treatment is when they’re in their crawler stage, before they grow their protective shells.
+A population of scale on euonymus shrubs can go through two to three generations in a single summer.
+The best time for euonymus scale treatment is when they’re in their crawler stage before they grow their protective shells.
 This usually happens in spring to early summer.

 A more organic form of treatment is the introduction of lady beetles, natural predators of euonymus scale, as well as pruning of heavily infested branches.

 Certain horticultural oils can also be used when the scales are in their shells because it forms a layer that literally suffocates them.
 Read the label of your oil to see if it will be effective on mature scales.